sncsenpai/sn-notebook/sn-dev-standards/general-coding/easy-to-read-code.md

 Also, remember that many Application Files, such as Business Rules, Client Scripts, Script Includes, etc. do have the `description` field.
 Leverage that for larger comments.

-## Write Simple Statements
+### Write Simple Statements

-Remember that less experienced developers may work with your code in the future.
+Just as with comments, remember that less experienced developers may work with your code in the future.
 Make it as easy to maintain as possible.
-In general, it is the compiler\'s job to make code fast, so minimise the use of fancy tricks.
-For example, experienced programmers may not have an issue with the JavaScript ternary operator:
+In general, it is the compiler's (or interpreter's) job to make code fast, so minimise the use of fancy tricks.

+For example, experienced programmers (or show offs) may not have an issue with the JavaScript ternary operator:

 `var result = (a == b) ? "foo" : "bar";`